MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/fatal-error-c1001.md

   - "zh-tw"
 ---
 # Fatal Error C1001

-INTERNAL COMPILER ERROR(compiler file file, line number)
+> INTERNAL COMPILER ERROR(compiler file *file*, line *number*)

- The compiler cannot generate correct code for a construct, probably due to the combination of an expression and an optimization option.
-Try removing one or more optimization options and recompiling the function containing the line indicated in the error message.
+The compiler cannot generate correct code for a construct, often due to the combination of a particular expression and an optimization option, or an issue in parsing.
+If the compiler file listed has a utc or C2 path segment, it is probably an optimization error.
+If the file has a cxxfe or c1xx path segment, or is msc1.cpp, it is probably a parser error.
+If the file named is cl.exe, there is no other information available.

- You can probably fix the problem by removing one or more optimization options.
+You can often fix an optimization problem by removing one or more optimization options.
 To determine which option is at fault, remove options one at a time and recompile until the error message goes away.
-The options most commonly responsible are **/Og**, **/Oi**, and `/Oa`.
-Once you determine which option is responsible, you can disable it using the [optimize](../../preprocessor/optimize.md) pragma around the function where the error occurs and continue to use the option for the rest of the module.
+The options most commonly responsible are [/Og (Global optimizations)](../../build/reference/og-global-optimizations.md) and [/Oi (Generate Intrinsic Functions)](../../build/reference/og-generate-intrinsic-functions.md).
+Once you determine which optimization option is responsible, you can disable it around the function where the error occurs by using the [optimize](../../preprocessor/optimize.md) pragma, and continue to use the option for the rest of the module.
+For more information about optimization options, see [Optimization best practices](../../build/reference/optimization-best-practices.md).

- The Microsoft Knowledge Base has more information about C1001; see [http://support.microsoft.com/default.aspx?scid=kb;en-us;134650](http://support.microsoft.com/default.aspx?scid=kb;en-us;134650).
+If optimizations are not responsible for the error, try rewriting the line where the error is reported, or several lines of code surrounding that line.
+To see the code the way the compiler sees it after preprocessing, you can use the [/P (Preprocess to a file)](../../build/reference/p-preprocess-to-a-file.md) option.

- Try rewriting the line where the error is reported, or several lines of code surrounding that line.
+For more information about how to isolate the source of the error and how to report an internal compiler error to Microsoft, see [How to Report a Problem with the Visual C++ Toolset](../../how-to-report-a-problem-with-the-visual-cpp-toolset.md).